Waste.net

 Some automated systems include a Permanent Magnet Scrap removal module that may eliminate Unclean Scrap Magnets and Permanent Magnet fragments from the stream.

-Anything in the stream under 6" than passes through a primary magnetic separation step that removes recoverable steel and the remaining stream is directed into the size and density classification systems.
+Anything in the stream under 6" then passes through a primary magnetic separation step that removes recoverable steel and the remaining stream is directed into the size and density classification systems.
 The Size & Density separation units begin the stream separation process into distinct fractions.

 The size classification system is based on a Four Stream Loop process designed to achieve a diminishing stream flow that leads to the Residual Materials Disposition.